On an Erd\H{o}s-Szekeres Game: Introduction

+A collaborative version of this game has also been used as a teaching tool to build intuition about Theorem \ref{T:ES} (see \cite{P21}).
+Of note, the current author \cite{P24} determined how many maximum length permutations avoid $I_a$ and $J_b$ for the $a \geq b=3$ case via a bijection that tracks the positions and the values of the left-to-right maxima of the relevant permutations.

-In this paper, we consider the 2-player competitive version of this game, which is a reformulation of the game on $\mathbb{Q}$ studied in \cite{AAAHHMS09}.
-In particular, as in the collaborative version, after the first $n$ moves, the current game state is a permutation of length $n$, and the next player can play any digit in $\left\{1,\dots,n+1\right\}$ as their move, appending it to the current permutation.
-We will primarily analyze the game where the first player who completes an $I_a$ pattern or a $J_b$ pattern loses.
-In contrast to the analysis of Harary, Sagan, and West's game, where no general strategy was found, we give strategies that work for specific choices of $b$ but for any $a \geq b$.
+In this paper, we consider the two-player competitive version of this game, which is a reformulation of the game on $\mathbb{Q}$ studied in \cite{AAAHHMS09}.
+In particular, after the first $n$ moves, the current game state is a permutation of length $n$, and the next player can play any entry in $\left\{1,\dots,n+1\right\}$ as their move, appending it to the current permutation.
+We will primarily analyze the mis\`{e}re game, where the first player who completes an $I_a$ pattern or a $J_b$ pattern loses.
+We give strategies that work for specific choices of $b$ but for any $a \geq b$.
 In contrast to the formulation in \cite{AAAHHMS09}, we model the game as shading cells in a 2-dimensional grid while they model it by a building a ternary word with certain restrictions.
 For completeness, we show how to use the grid-shading model to see that the parity of $a$ determines the winner when $b=2$ and to give a strategy for a first player win in the avoidance game for $b=3$ and $b=4$.
-Since \cite{AAAHHMS09} focuses primarily on the attainment game, these strategies match their results for $b=3$, $b=4$, and $b=5$.
-In addition, we use our grid-shading model to give a winning strategy for the $b=5$ avoidance game, which goes beyond the scope of winning strategies given in \cite{AAAHHMS09}.
+Since \cite{AAAHHMS09} focuses primarily on normal play, these strategies match their results for $b=3$, $b=4$, and $b=5$.
+In addition, we use our grid-shading model to give a winning strategy for the $b=5$ case of mis\`{e}re play, which goes beyond the scope of winning strategies given in \cite{AAAHHMS09}.

 The organization of the rest of this paper is as follows.
 In Section \ref{S:rep} we develop a visual way of representing game moves, inspired by Seidenberg's proof of Theorem \ref{T:ES}, which was given above.
-In Sections \ref{S:2}, \ref{S:3}, \ref{S:4}, and \ref{S:5} we give a general winning strategy for the cases where $a \geq b$ and $2 \leq b \leq 5$.
-In Section \ref{S:misere} we consider the version of the game where the first player who completes an $I_a$ pattern or a $J_b$ pattern wins the game.
-Finally, we conclude with topics for future investigation.
+In Sections \ref{S:2}, \ref{S:3}, \ref{S:4}, and \ref{S:5} we give a general winning strategy for the cases of mis\`{e}re play where $a \geq b$ and $2 \leq b \leq 5$.
+Finally, in Section \ref{S:other}, we conclude with observations and topics for future investigation.